SpikeRXWong/fluorescent_image_translation/README.md

 # Fluorescent image translation
+---

-This is a PyTorch implementation of __Cross-attetnion conditional GAN (CACGAN) model__ for Attention conditional GAN model for bright-field image to fluorescent image translation.
+This is a PyTorch implementation of __Cross-attetnion conditional GAN (CACGAN) model for bright-field image to fluorescent image translation.
 ---

 ## Requiresments: